dcadenas/rubydeps/README.md

 dot -Tsvg rubydeps.dot > rubydeps.svg
 ```

-Notice that sometimes you may have missing dependencies as we graph the dependencies exercised by your tests so it's a quick bird's eye view to check your project coverage.
+Notice that sometimes you may have missing dependencies as we graph the dependencies exercised by your tests so you can use it as a quick bird's eye view of your project test coverage.

 ### Command line options

+The test commands, as seen above, are `testunit`, `rspec` and `rspec2`.

 The `--path_filter` option specifies a regexp that matches the path of the files you are interested in analyzing.
 For example you could have filters like `'project_name/app|project_name/lib'` to analyze only code that is located in the `app` and `lib` dirs or as an alternative you could just exclude some directory you are not interested using a negative regexp like `'project_name(?!.*test)'`